toberge/lsystem/README.md

 # L-system garden

-Pure JS implementation of L-systems, with adjustable parameters and rules.
+Pure JS implementation of Lindenmayer systems, with adjustable parameters and rules.
+The systems are evaluated as both plants and music.
 Most presets are taken from _The Algorithmic Beauty of Plants_ by Prusinkiewicz and Lindenmayer.
+See _Growing Music: musical interpretations of L-Systems_ by Worth and Stepney for this and other musical interpretations of L-systems.

 [Try it here!](https://toberge.github.io/lsystem)